On the cohomological dimension of kernels of maps to $\mathbb Z$

 Being virtually free-by-cyclic is a strong form of coherence.
 Indeed, if $G$ is free-by-cyclic, then $G$ is coherent by a result of Feighn and Handel \cite{FeighnHandel_FreeByZCoherent} (and coherence is a commensurability invariant).
-Wise proved that $G$ is the fundamental group of a $2$-complex with nonpositive immersions \cite[Theorem 6.1]{Wise_JussieuCoherenceNPI}, and Henneke--L\'opez-\'Alvarez showed that $k[G]$ is a pseudo-Sylvester domain for any field $k$, and is therefore coherent \cite[Theorem B, Proposition 2.9]{HennekeLopez_PseudoSyl} (meaning that all of its finitely generated one-sided ideals are finitely presented).
+Wise proved that $G$ is the fundamental group of a $2$-complex with nonpositive immersions \cite[Theorem 6.1]{Wise_JussieuCoherenceNPI}, and Henneke--López-Álvarez showed that $k[G]$ is a pseudo-Sylvester domain for any field $k$, and is therefore coherent \cite[Theorem B, Proposition 2.9]{HennekeLopez_PseudoSyl} (meaning that all of its finitely generated one-sided ideals are finitely presented).
 We thus obtain the following corollary of \cref{thm:main}, giving the implications (1) $\Rightarrow$ (2) and (1) $\Rightarrow$ (3) of \cref{q:intro_question} in the class of RFRS groups.